 Clearly I am going to employ the breakdown option:

-- YA Magical Realism: The Weight of Feathers by Anna-Marie McLemore
+- YA Magical Realism: When the Moon Was Ours by Anna-Marie McLemore

 2. Book You Were Excited About & Thought You Were Going To Love More But Didn’t?